 Absolutely not.
 Lean UX is a powerful methodology that can help you dive right in and learn as you go.
 Whether you’re familiar with the term and looking for lean UX methods to implement or you’re totally new to the concept, we’ll go over what we see as the benefits of this process—and how you can incorporate lean UX into your next project.

 Despite what the name may conjure up, lean UX is not normal UX processes, just less involved and, therefore, cheaper.
 (Sorry.)
 But!
 Lean UX may be even better than that.

 A lean UX definition usually involves something like, “Lean UX is a method for UX design that focuses on constant user feedback and multiple iterations.
 It’s essentially UX without—or less dependent upon—discovery research.”

 Lean and agile

 Lean UX involves diving into the UX design process with heuristics or other low-lift data and getting the ball rolling.
 It’s about creating momentum within the project and minimizing delays—teams work consistently and concurrently in lean UX—and rely on quick iterations to get data instead of traditional discovery research at the start.
 You learn as you go.

-There are many benefits to this approach, including:
+But that’s not all, there are many benefits to this approach, including: